sylvain69780/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

 [Coding Challenge 169: Pi in the Sky Game](https://www.youtube.com/watch?v=_H9JIwWP7HQ)
 # The Discovery That Transformed Pi

-The Veritasium video "The discovery that transformed Pi" is extraordinary.
+The Veritasium video "The discovery that transformed Pi" is extraordinary (link at bottom).

-This video has **11M views**, and it's no coincidence.
+This video has **17M views**, and it's no coincidence, below are my notes about it.

 It shows **Isaac Newton** as a real genius, in the sense that he invented a revolutionary method of calculation starting from the trivial "binomial expansion", related to Pascal's triangle and known for centuries.